TopuClient-owner/TopuClient-windows/README.md

 ### 3. Absolute Zero-Tolerance for Malware
 We actively monitor forks of this repository.
 If a fork or third-party distribution contains malware, token stealers, keyloggers, or hidden telemetry, it will be reported immediately to the **GitHub Trust & Safety Team** under the **GitHub Abuse/Malware Policy**.
 GitHub will permanently ban the offender's account and wipe their repositories.
 Only download official releases from this repository!

 If you download a file named TopuClient from a different GitHub account, a Discord server, or a YouTube description, it is a counterfeit clone.
-Official TopuClient releases are exclusively compiled and signed by TopuClient-owner.We Are Not responsible for the loss you get by downloading TopuClient from an unauthorized source.
+Official TopuClient releases are exclusively compiled and signed by TopuClient-owner.
+We Are Not responsible for the loss you get by downloading TopuClient from an unauthorized source.